kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/memory-hierarchy.md

 # The memory hierarchy

-While we're talking about memory, it's worth mentioning that not all memory in computers is equal!
+While we're talking about space and memory, it's worth mentioning that not all memory in computers is equal!
 In fact, there is a *memory hierarchy*.

-Computers have different types of memories available for use, each with different physical properties.
-Together, they compose a memory hierarchy that illustrates their relative speeds, costs, and capacities:
+Computers have different types of memory available for use, each with different physical properties.
+Together, they compose a __memory hierarchy__.
+This image illustrates their relative speeds, costs, and capacities:

 <center>
 <img